FCAA is Saskatchewan’s financial and consumer marketplace regulator.

 Annual Licence Renewal

 Your payday lender licence is issued for a twelve month period, expiring one year from the date of issue.
-Please ensure you submit your renewal application and accompanying payment before your licence expires.
+Please ensure you submit your online renewal application and accompanying payment before your licence expires.
+Please refer to the Registration and Licensing System (RLS) information for instructions on how to complete an online renewal application.